Akimel Oʼodham: Customs

 Pima swastika symbol of the four winds.

 Personal names are particularly important in Akimel Oʼodham society.
 From age ten until the time of marriage, neither boys nor girls were allowed to speak their own names out loud.
 Doing so can invoke bad luck to the children and their future.
 Similarly, people in the tribe do not say aloud the names of deceased people, in order to allow them to move on and to call their spirits back among the living.

-The people gave their children careful verbal instruction in moral, religious, and other matters.
-Akimel Oʼodham ceremonies often included set speeches, in which the speaker would recite portions of their cosmic myth.
-Such a recounting was especially important in the preparation for war.
-These speeches were adapted for each occasion but the general context was the same.
+The people give their children careful verbal instruction in moral, religious, and other matters.
+Akimel Oʼodham ceremonies often include set speeches, in which the speaker will recite portions of their cosmic myth.
+Prior to American rule, such a recounting was especially important in the preparation for war.
+These speeches are adapted for each occasion but the general context is the same.

 Traditionally, the Akimel Oʼodham lived in a thatched wattle-and-daub houses, as seen by the early European-American settlers who ventured into their country:

 Their homes are jacales which are huts made of mats of reed-grass cut in half and built in the form of a vault on arched sticks.
 The top is covered with these mats, thick enough to resist the weather, Inside, they have only a petate on which to sleep, and gourds in which to carry and store water.

 Anthropologist Frank Hamilton Cushing noted that among the Akimel Oʼodham the symbol of the four winds is made from a cross with the four curved arms (similar to a broken sun cross) and concludes "the right-angle swastika is primarily a representation of the circle of the four wind gods standing at the head of their trails, or directions."